 The transition from FedEx SmartPost to FedEx Ground Economy was driven by several factors and the need to adapt to a changing market.
 Here are some of the likely reasons behind this decision:

 The rapid growth of e-commerce has led to a significant increase in package volume being shipped to residential addresses.
+Meeting customer expectations for timely delivery has become a priority for retailers, influencing their choice of shipping services.
 This surge in online shopping has placed greater demands on shipping services to handle higher volumes efficiently.
 FedEx recognized the need to optimize its operations to meet the growing demand and provide an improved customer experience.

 FedEx SmartPost’s hybrid model of utilizing both FedEx’s express network and the USPS for final delivery presented some operational complexities.
 The transition to FedEx Ground Economy aimed to streamline operations by consolidating operations within FedEx’s own network and utilizing contracted drivers.
 This allows FedEx to have more control over the entire shipping process, resulting in improved efficiency.